 number of eligible students.

-Hood College has agreed to provide Yellow Ribbon program scholarships to an unlimited number of eligible individuals who apply for the scholarships during the 2014 - 2015 academic year.
+Hood College has agreed to provide Yellow Ribbon program scholarships to an unlimited number of eligible individuals during the 2015 - 2016 academic year.
 The Department of Veterans Affairs determines an individual’s eligibility for educational benefits.
 The scholarships will be administered in the following manner:

-- Scholarship applicants must have proof of application for Chapter 33 or a Certificate of Eligibility (CoE) from VA to be considered for the Yellow Ribbon Scholarship.
+- Scholarship applicants must have proof of application for Chapter 33 or a Certificate of Eligibility (CoE) from VA to be considered for the Yellow Ribbon program.

-- Applicants who have not received their CoE before applying for the Yellow Ribbon scholarship must submit the CoE to the VA Certifying Official as soon as it is received.
+- Applicants who have not received their CoE before applying for the Yellow Ribbon program must submit it to the VA Certifying Official as soon as it is received.

 Elaine C. Entersz, Assistant Registrar